crcn/tandem-old/packages/app/README.md

 TODO:

-- persist preview changes
+- persist changes to AST

 - resizer
-  - move elements around
+  - fix jumping
   - resize elements
   - respect position, and padding info (need to TEST this)